Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    ```

    In the preceding example, the commands to stop containers timed out on all the worker nodes and reported `WARNING` and `ERROR` messages.
    A summary of the issue displays and prompts the user to continue or stop.
-Respond `no` stop the shutdown.
+Respond `no` to stop the shutdown.
 Then review the containers running on the nodes.

    ```bash
    for ncn in $(echo $WORKERS | sed 's/,/ /g'); do echo "${ncn}"; ssh "${ncn}" "crictl ps"; echo; done